omarysadek/epcvip-symfony-practice-test/README.md

 7. Create a Command to look for products on “pending” for a week or more and send some sort of notification.

-8. (WIP) Implement forms and validation for both entities.
+8. (OK) Implement forms and validation for both entities.
 (BONUS: or create a single form with prototyping to allow adding multiple products to the customer).

 9. (OK) Upload the application to a GitHub repository and share the code with us.